SpiroGanas/MIMIC3py/Project_Management/Project_Charter.md

 *This project has been reviewed and the Project Charter accepted by the following people, as indicated by signature below:*

-List all individuals whose signature is required, along with their titles and/or roles on the project.

 **Full Name**  Spiro Ganas